The tool itself is not evil; the intention of the person working with the tool determines its use.

 The reduction of the military to an "attack only" force eliminates garrison and flank units.

 During the Second World War as Allied (or Axis) captured land they placed garrison troops in towns, roads, bridges, everywhere they could.
 Not in every village troops were stationed, but they always had troops close enough to search for downed fliers, visit villages, walk the roads etc all the time.
 The constant presence made any resistance work difficult and dangerous.
 For the Allies MPs were always in all villages and towns that supplies came through and along the roads.
 Once into Germany and Italy they maintained forces everywhere to ensure control.
-It was part of the whole combat plan on how quickly troops got into every population center.
+It was part of the whole combat plan on how quickly troops got into every population center and control the rear areas.

-In combat operations every division was involved in assaults but not every one lead the attack, many were flank divisions that followed alongside the main attack during the advance.
+In combat operations every division was involved in assaults but not every division made a direct attack, many were flank divisions that followed alongside the main attack during the advance.
 This was missing in the Gulf Wars: every division was leading its own attack.
 There were not any support infantry flank units by design.

 The attack through the desert by armored units is a classic one lifted from the likes of Rommel and Wavell.
 However, like them, it only works if the supplies can follow them.
 Most supply units do not have tracked vehicles to cross sand and instead must stay on roads or known hard land.